TN 49 (11-24)

 C. Policy - Spouse Objects to Withholding

 If a representative's effort on behalf of the claimant establishes an otherwise unrepresented spouse’s eligibility to or an increase in SSI benefits, SSA will withhold from that spouse's past-due benefits to potentially pay the representative's fee (for rationale see SSR 68-61c).
-If the spouse, who has not appointed his or her own representative, objects to the withholding of his or her benefits for payment of the claimant's representative's fee and he or she alleges that the representative did not represent him or her, SSA will advise the spouse that the representative in the case provided services that helped establish or increase his or her benefits.
+If the spouse, who has not appointed their own representative, objects to the withholding of their benefits for payment of the claimant's representative's fee and he or she alleges that the representative did not represent him or her, SSA will advise the spouse that the representative in the case provided services that helped establish or increase their benefits.
 Therefore, SSA must withhold from the spouse's past-due benefits amount.

-If the spouse who has appointed his or her own representative objects to the withholding of his or her benefits for payment of the claimant's representative's fee, SSA will advise him or her that we will continue to withhold but that the withheld amount will be used only to calculate his or her representative's fee, if the fee agreement process is being used, and to directly pay his or her representative the authorized fee under either the fee agreement or fee petition process.
+If the spouse who has appointed their own representative objects to the withholding of their benefits for payment of the claimant's representative's fee, SSA will advise them that we will continue to withhold but that the withheld amount will be used only to calculate their representative's fee, if the fee agreement process is being used, and to directly pay their representative the authorized fee under either the fee agreement or fee petition process.

 To Link to this section - Use this URL: